maahir22/Cryptography/README.md

 1) Integrating an OTP System that uses HMAC-SHA1 algorithm with timeout based refresh system along with support from Backend Servers.
 2) Demonstration of Why a 4 Digit OTP System will fail within the 10 Minute timeframe, since 4 Digit Based Numeric OTP's can be bruteforced and broken into.
 3) Add a URL Fuzzer using a basic dictionary to bruteforce and find all possible hidden directories/files on a given URL.
+4) Implement a Password Strength Checker from Scratch and give it a score of ~0 to 100.

 Updates :
 1) Added Basic XOR Encryption Technique via Random Private Key Generation.